Blog>Trade>Finance>How to read a financial statement

 Working down the P&L statement, you then deduct the various costs you've incurred in order to make the revenue outlined above.

-Costs include the ‘cost of sales’, which is how much it costs to produce the services you’ve provided, and ‘operating expenses’, which relate to your overheads, wages etc. Income tax is another cost that must be deducted.
+Costs include the 'cost of sales', i.e. the expenses incurred from producing your services, and 'operating expenses' (your overheads, wages etc.).
+Income tax is another cost that must be deducted.

 • Net profit or losses

-Your P&L ‘bottom line’ is your net profit or net losses. i.e. how much your business earned or lost during that particular accounting period.
+Your P&L 'bottom line' is your net profit or net losses.
+For example, how much your business earned or lost during that particular accounting period.

 If your revenue is greater than your costs, your bottom line will show a net profit.